 What we like: The most durable, high-quality draw on the market.

-What we don’t: Overkill for most uses.
+What we don’t: Overkill for most uses and very expensive.

 If the Petzl Spirit Express is the Cadillac of quickdraws, the Edelrid Bulletproof might be the Hummer.
 It has all of the features we look for in a top-of-the-line sport draw, plus extra durability and strength in the form of a small steel insert on the rope-end carabiner.
 Steel is heavier than aluminum but much more durable, so Edelrid got smart by adding it only where it counts.
-If you use quickdraws for top-roping anchors or want one burly draw for the first clip (this one sees the most wear from the rope), the Bulletproof is the most, well, bulletproof draw there is.
+If you use quickdraws for top-roping anchors or want one burly draw for the first clip (this one sees the most wear from the rope), the Bulletproof is the most—well—bulletproof draw there is.

 Even if it weren’t for the steel insert, this is an incredible draw.
 The nose is narrow for easy clipping, the carabiners are large, the dogbone is nice and thick, and the whole thing screams quality.
-But given the Bulletproof’s heft and price tag, we’d only recommend using the draw where it really counts.
+But given the Bulletproof’s heft and price tag, we’d only recommend using this draw where it really counts.
 To put it another way: every rack of quickdraws could benefit from two or three Bulletproofs, but any more is overkill.
 And if you want to save your money, keep in mind that you can achieve the same function with a cheap steel biner on a sling.

 See the Edelrid Bulletproof